IoannisPapageorgiou/Replication_BCTX/table2/description.md

 The folder "data" includes the datasets used in this experiment, i.e., the (appropriately transformed) daily values of important stock market indices: FTSE 100, CAC 40, DAX and S&P 500.

-The folder "bct_ar" contains the C++ code for the BCT-AR model in the above foecasting experiments.
-For simplicity and ease of preproduction, a different ".cpp" file is given for each real-world dataset, in which all the BCT-AR hyperparameters are already tuned appropriately.
+The folder "bct_arch" contains the C++ code for the BCT-ARCH model in the above forecasting experiment.
+The dataset is read in the main function: The first dataset 'ftse.txt' is read here, but the other 3 datasets can be loaded similarly.

-The folder "alts" contains implementations of the alternative methods in R and Python.
-More specifically, the methods ARIMA, ETS and NNAR are implemented in 'forecast', and the methods DeepAR and N-BEATS are implemented in Python using the library 'GluonTS'.
-The MSA model is implemented using the R package 'MSwM', the SETAR model is implemented in the R package 'TSA', and finally the MAR model is implemeted using the R package 'mixAR'.
+The folder "alts" contains implementations of the alternative methods in R. More specifically, the methods ARCH, GARCH, GJR, EGARCH are implemented using the R package 'rugarch', while the MSGARCH model is implemented using the package 'MSGARCH', and the SV model is implemented using the package 'stochvol'.